TritonDataCenter/manta/docs/manta-ops.md

 compression, physical usage may be less than the logical usage that metering reports indicate.
 Storage reports also count cross-account links once for each account, even though there is only a single set of copies of the objects.
+Metering also rounds up small objects to a minimum object size.

 # Debugging: general tasks